morinlab/ProDuSe/docs/source/Quick Start.rst

     /path/to/ProDuSe/ProDuSe/ProdusePipleine.py -x /path/to/Stitcher.exe -r /path/to/reference/genome/build -c /path/to/produse/config/file -f /path/to/fastq.R1 /path/to/fastq.R2

-All results will be placed in the current working directory (this can be changed using `-d`), in the folder `produse_analysis_directory`
+All results will be placed in the current working directory (this can be changed using `-d`), under `produse_analysis_directory`.

 Running multiple samples at once
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ProDuSe can process multiple samples sequentially with the same command.
-You will need a `sample configuration` file to use this feature
+You will need a `sample configuration` file to use this feature.

 .. _sample configuration: https://github.com/morinlab/ProDuSe/blob/master/etc/sample_config.ini